andy-goryachev/FileViewer/README.md

 # FileViewer

-File Viewer with Media Preview
+File Viewer with Media Preview - WORK IN PROGRESS.

+## Warning

+This project is currently in the early development stage.
+Do not even think of using it in production.

+## Goals

+- TBD

+## Requirements

+Requires JavaFX 23+.

+## License

+This project and its source code is licensed under the [BSD 2-Clause "Simplified" License](LICENSE).